SamiBannourY/AI-Voice-Controller-for-ESP32-Assistive-Voice-Command-System-/README.md

 # Voice-Controlled Robot With the ESP32

-Build your own voice-controlled robot - all you will need is an ESP32 and Microphone board (and some motors etc...).
+Build your own voice-controlled robot - all you will need is an ESP32 and Microphone board (and servomotors ).